tim-lawson/more-bikes/README.md

 The task was to predict the number of available bikes at 75 rental stations in three hours' time between November 2014 and January 2015, i.e., a supervised univariate regression problem.

+My entry performed best on the private (held-out) and public leaderboards within my PhD cohort.

 ## Instructions

 > [!WARNING]